wp-plugins/bbpress-like-topics/readme.txt

 Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes the post's got and allow users to like it

+Just use the shortcode [bbpressmostliked qty = qty] to show the most liked topics in a list

 == Frequently Asked Questions ==
 = How do I install it? =